 - Write Clearly and Directly.
 Answer all of the questions as directly as possible and thoroughly outline the steps that will be taken, key individuals involved, and partners engaged to successfully complete your project.
-If you are not sure about the meaning of a question, ask your Program Manager.
+If you are not sure about the meaning of a question, ask your Grant Program Manager.

 - Create a Realistic Budget.
 Research the real cost of activities, services, materials, fees, and equipment.
 Talk to others who have done similar work.
-Research potentials partners and other funders who may be able to support project costs.
+Research potential partners and other funders who may be able to support project costs.
 Include in-kind or donated services and materials in your budget or budget notes.

 - Get Feedback.
 It is always a great idea to have another person read a draft of your grants application.
-Program Managers may also support you by reading a draft of your proposal and providing feedback.
+Grant Program Managers may also support you by reading a draft of your proposal and providing feedback.
 Make sure that you provide adequate time for this process (four weeks before deadline).

 - Gather Support Materials.
 Do not wait until the last minute to gather your support material(s).
 This may be the only opportunity a grant review panel has to see your work, so make it count.
 Ensure that materials are on the best possible formats and are the strongest examples of your work.